lycus/mci/docs/instruction_set.rst

 ``int8``, ``uint8``, ``int16``, ``uint16``, ``int32``, ``uint32``,
 ``int64``, ``uint64``, ``int``, ``uint``, ``float32``, ``float64``, or any
 pointer type (in which case the pointers are compared for equality).
-Vectors of these types are also allowed; they are compared element-by-element and are considered equal if all elements are equal.

-The target register must be of type `uint`, or a vector of `uint` (with the same amount of elements as the source vectors) if the comparison involved vectors.
+The target register must be of type `uint`.

 cmp.neq
 -------